-2.1.4 UTOPIA Level 2
+2.1.4 UTOPIA 2

-The integrated, UTOPIA Level 2 interface works with a network processing engine, for several of the IXP42X product line and IXC1100 control plane processors.
-(See [Table 4 on page 21](#).)
+The integrated, UTOPIA-2 interface works with a network processing engine, for several of the IXP42X product line and IXC1100 control plane processors.
+(See [Table 3 on page 17](#).)

-The UTOPIA Level 2 interface supports a single- or a multiple-physical-interface configuration with cell-level or octet-level handshaking.
+The UTOPIA-2 interface supports a single- or a multiple-physical-interface configuration with cell-level or octet-level handshaking.
 The network processing engine handles segmentation and reassembly of ATM cells, CRC checking/generation, and transfer of data to/from memory.
-This allows parallel processing of data traffic on the UTOPIA Level 2 interface, off-loading processor overhead required by the Intel XScale® processor.
+This allows parallel processing of data traffic on the UTOPIA-2 interface, off-loading processor overhead required by the Intel XScale® Core.

-The IXP42X product line and IXC1100 control plane processors are compliant with the ATM Forum, UTOPiA Level-2 Specification, Revision 1.0.
+The IXP42X product line and IXC1100 control plane processors are compliant with the ATM Forum, UTOPIA Level-2 Specification, Revision 1.0.